givanse/givanse/site/articles-bodies/mvc-past-present-and-future.md

   Just recently a new pattern has been proposed,
   <a href="http://mutualmobile.github.io/blog/2013/12/04/viper-introduction/">VIPER</a>
   for View Interactor Presenter Entity Router.
-  Although no direct appeals to MVC have been made, I wouldn't be surprised to see it tagged as such.
+  The description makes no references to MVC.
+However, it would not be a surprised to see it tagged as such later on.
 </p>

 <blockquote>